 As for the frosting, Sea Foam Frosting is like Seven Minute Frosting, but made with brown sugar instead of granulated so it has a bit of a caramel-molasses flavor.
 You can make it in a double boiler or use a mixing bowl set over a pan of water.
 The first time I made the cake I used a mixing bowl.
 Since then I’ve purchased a double boiler.
 While a double boiler is more convenient, a mixing bowl is deeper and has more room.
 So I recommend just setting a mixing bowl over (but not touching) simmering water.
 It’s even more convenient if you use a stand mixing bowl, because after 7 minutes you can stop using the hand mixer, put bowl on mixing stand and let the whisk attachment finish the job.

-The sea foam icing is very sweet and so is the cake itself; at least right after being assembled.
-I found that letting it sit for a while toned down the sweetness.
+The Sea Foam Frosting is very sweet and so is the spice cake itself.
+It’s even better after it sits for a while.
 End result — a blue ribbon worthy cake.

 Spice Cake with Sea Foam Frosting